 CCTV Company in London

-ACCL offers a CCTV solutions ranging from a single camera monitoring one point of entry through to a sophisticated package that monitors every access point (including at walls and fences) and even multiple locations and buildings.
+ACCL offer CCTV installations in London & Kent, ranging from a single camera monitoring one point of entry through to a sophisticated package that monitors every access point (including at walls and fences) and even multiple locations and buildings.
 All of our CCTV systems can integrate with Access Control and Automatic Number Plate Recognition systems.

 And if you need multi-site access control from a single central monitoring station controlling CCTV, gates, doors and barriers, we can link it all together.

 Our CCTV contractors are able to access your current Perimeter Intruder Protection and advise on aspects such as anti-climb walls and fences and other impediments.
 We will also advise on Security Lighting either to compliment CCTV or as a standalone deterrent.